Connect Students with Other Readers

 Differentiate reading instruction with high-quality texts and lessons

-Bottom line: The quality and scope of texts, lesson plans, assessments, and supports on this platform can help facilitate targeted reading instruction in any classroom.
+Bottom Line: The quality and scope of texts, lesson plans, assessments, and supports on this platform can help facilitate online or offline targeted reading instruction in nearly any home or classroom.

 TeachingBooks.net

-Bottom line: With time and effort, this database of literary resources can extend learning experiences with books and their authors.
+Bottom Line: This rich database of literary resources is a must-bookmark for teachers looking to extend learning experiences with books and their authors.